bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 34°
-- Mostly Cloudy
+- Partly Cloudy
-- 52% humidity
+- 55% humidity
 - 12 mph wind
-- 68% cloud cover
+- 62% cloud cover
 - 29 AQI 🟩
 - 0.03 inches of rain and 0.66 inches of snow in the past 24 hours